ZcashFoundation/zcash-pegzone/README.md

 ## Cosmos-to-Zcash Peg

 Cosmos-ZEC holders create a transaction that specifies a z-addr and burns Cosmos-ZEC.
-As the pegzone validators reach consensus on theCosmos-ZEC transaction, they use distributed signing on the spend authorization key to prepare a Zcash transaction that releases the burned amount of ZEC to the z-addr specified in the Cosmos transaction.
+As the pegzone validators reach consensus on the Cosmos-ZEC transaction, they use distributed signing on the spend authorization key to prepare a Zcash transaction that releases the burned amount of ZEC to the z-addr specified in the Cosmos transaction.